Here are the best online savings accounts from Bankrate for 2019:

 If you are looking for a low-risk way to save money over a long period of time, high yield savings accounts may be a good option for you.
 Banks that offer online savings accounts tend to have higher rates for a better return on your deposited funds, as long as you can follow any minimum balance and monthly fee rules.
 Keep in mind that savings rates are subject to change over time.

 Be sure to read the information below that the Bankrate team has provided on savings accounts.
 We are here to guide you to the best financial decision for your goals.

+High Rate: HSBC Direct Savings - 2.05% APY, $1 Minimum Balance for APY.
+User-friendly online experience.

-High Rate: FNBO Direct - 2.10% APY, $1 Minimum Balance for APY.
+High Rate: FNBO Direct - 2.00% APY, $1 Minimum Balance for APY.
 No monthly fees.

-High Rate: Synchrony Bank - 2.00% APY, No Minimum Balance for APY.
-Complimentary Travel Discounts.

 High Rate: Citizens Access - 2.00% APY, $5,000 Minimum Balance for APY.
 Mobile Fund Transfer Features.